-Span gas is a gas specifically mixed to match the chemical composition of the type of gas being measured at near full scale of the desired measurement range.
-In this case, O_2 measurements made with the T802 analyzer, Teledyne API recommends using 21% O_2 in N_2 when calibrating the span point of the O_2 sensor option.
+A gas specifically mixed to match the chemical composition of the type of gas being measured at near full scale of the desired measurement range.
+In this case, O_2 measurements made with the T803 analyzer, Teledyne API recommends using 21% O_2 in N_2 when calibrating the span point of the O_2 sensor and 16% CO_2 in N_2 when calibrating the span point of the CO_2 sensor..

-Cylinders of calibrated O_2 gas traceable to NIST-Standard Reference Material specifications (also referred to as SRMs or EPA protocol calibration gases) are commercially available.
+Cylinders of both calibrated O_2 and CO_2 gas traceable to NIST-Standard Reference Material specifications (also referred to as SRMs or EPA protocol calibration gases) are commercially available.